James Comyn: Judicial career

 Having refused a previous invitation by Lord Hailsham to join the bench, Comyn was again nominated by Lord Elwyn-Jones in 1977, and was appointed a High Court judge in 1978, receiving the customary knighthood upon his appointment.
 Initially assigned to the Family Division, he did not take to the work, and was reassigned to the Queen's Bench Division in 1979.
 He had a reputation for leniency in sentencing, first acquired as Recorder of Andover, when he was nicknamed "Probation Comyn".
 In 1980–81, he presided over an unsuccessful libel action by a member of the Unification Church (colloquially known as the Moonies) against the Daily Mail, the longest libel trial in England up to that time.
 His Irish background made him the target of IRA action, and in 1981 the Provisional IRA burnt his house in Tara.
 Recurring bouts of depression led to his early retirement, on grounds of ill health, in 1985.

 In retirement, he divided his time between England and Ireland, whose citizenship he had retained.
 He wrote a number of books, including memoirs, light verse, and books on famous trials.
 He also bred Friesian cattle.
 He died on 5 January 1997 at age 75.

 Family

 Comyn married Anne Chaundler, a solicitor, in 1967; they had two children.
-Lady Comyn passed away in 2018, aged 92.
+Lady Comyn died in 2018, aged 92.